neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

                                  from the inside of the job.
 See :meth:`Factory.login_with_passed_config` for details.

-      :param bool wait_for_jobs_quota: when this flat is set, job will wait for another job to stop instead of failing immediately because of total running jobs quota.
+      :param bool wait_for_jobs_quota: when this flag is set, job will wait for another job to stop instead of failing immediately because of total running jobs quota.